Two-dimensional multi-target detection: an autocorrelation analysis approach: Introduction

 \IEEEPARstart{W}{e} study the multi-target detection (MTD) problem of estimating a target image~\mbox{$f:\mathbb{R}^2 \rightarrow \mathbb{R}$} from a noisy measurement that contains multiple copies of the image, each randomly rotated and translated~\cite{bendory2019multi}, \cite{lan2020multi}, \cite{marshall2020image}, \cite{bendory2021multi}, \cite{bendory2018toward}.
 Specifically, let~\mbox{$M: \{0, \ldots, N-1\}^2 \rightarrow \mathbb{R}$} be a measurement of the form

-where \begin{itemize} \re{\item \mbox{$\{\phi_i\}_{i=1}^{p} \sim \Unif[0, 2\pi)$} are uniformly distributed rotations; \item \mbox{$F_{\phi_i} [\vec{\ell}] := f_{\phi_i} (\vec{\ell} / n)$} is a discrete copy of~$f$, rotated by angle~$\phi_i$ about the origin;~$n$ is a fixed integer;} \item \mbox{$\{\vec{\ell}_i\}_{i=1}^{p} \in \{n + 1, \ldots, N-n\}^2$} are arbitrary translations; \item $\varepsilon[\vec{\ell}]$ is i.i.d.
+where \begin{itemize} {\item \mbox{$\{\phi_i\}_{i=1}^{p} \sim \Unif[0, 2\pi)$} are uniformly distributed rotations; \item \mbox{$F_{\phi_i} [\vec{\ell}] := f_{\phi_i} (\vec{\ell} / n)$} is a discrete copy of~$f$, rotated by angle~$\phi_i$ about the origin;~$n$ is a fixed integer;} \item \mbox{$\{\vec{\ell}_i\}_{i=1}^{p} \in \{n + 1, \ldots, N-n\}^2$} are arbitrary translations; \item $\varepsilon[\vec{\ell}]$ is i.i.d.
 Gaussian noise with zero mean and \mbox{variance~$\sigma^2$}. \end{itemize}

-The rotations, translations and the number of occurrences of~$f$ in~$M$ are unknown. \rev{Importantly, since the rotations are \re{unknown}, it is possible to reconstruct the target image only up to a rotation.} Section~\ref{subsec:image_model} introduces the \rev{image} model \re{of~$f$} in detail.
+The rotations, translations and the number of occurrences of~$f$ in~$M$ are unknown. {Importantly, since the rotations are {unknown}, it is possible to reconstruct the target image only up to a rotation.} Section~\ref{subsec:image_model} introduces the {image} model {of~$f$} in detail.
 Figure~\ref{fig:Micrographs_noise} presents an example of a measurement~$M$ at different signal-to-noise ratios (SNRs).
-We define~\mbox{$\text{SNR} := \frac{\|F\|_\text{F}^2}{A \sigma^2}$}, where~$A$ is the area of~$F$ (in pixels), and~$\sigma^2$ is the noise variance.
+We define~\mbox{$\text{SNR} := \frac{\|F\comm{_0}\|_\text{F}^2}{A \sigma^2}$}, where~$A$ is the area \comm{in pixels of~$F\comm{_0}$ (the unrotated image)}, and~$\sigma^2$ is the noise variance.